+There are many biological processes that depend on the interaction between peptides/proteins and membrane lipids, such as viral fusion, translocation across epithelia or innate immune defense.
+Some of these may be inspiring to develop new innovative therapeutical tools.
 The goal of the Physical Biochemistry Unit is to unravel the physical principles that govern lipid-peptide interactions, with implications in viral fusion (HIV and Dengue virus are of particular interest), analgesia, antimicrobials and transfection agents.
 Peptide-lipid biomembranes interactions are ubiquitous in the living world and a fertile ground for drug discovery and development.
 At the UBqF we are interest not only in drug targets and drug discovery itself, but also in the molecular-level mechanism of action of drugs that are known for their therapeutic efficacy and safety.
 More recently, we are focused on the central nervous system and translocation of the blood-brain barrier.

 Our goal is to solve problems related to the structure of molecular systems in biological membranes.
 Many antibiotics, such as peptides or anti-fungi polyenes, act at the cell membranes level.
 We quantify the partition extent into the membrane, molecular in-depth location, orientation and whether molecules are clustering and/or segregated in lipidic rafts.
 Kyotorphin (analgesic di-peptide), Filipin (polyene antibiotic), Pep-1 (a vector peptide for macromolecular translocation across the membrane), an antimicrobial peptide related to indolocidin, and HIV-1 fusion inhibitor peptides are currently under study in our lab.

 Most of the research being carried out at the physical biochemistry unit is related to the biophysics of membrane-active peptides, mainly: